jenna-lab/object-relations-without-AR-code-challenge/README.md

    - Create a new file named run.rb.
 This will be the file from which you run your application.

-    -Create a new folder named models.
+   - Create a new folder named models.
 This will be where you store your Ruby classes.

-    -Within the model folder, create three files named author.rb, article.rb, and magazine.rb.
+   - Within the model folder, create three files named author.rb, article.rb, and magazine.rb.

-    -Open each file and define the class and its methods according to the requirements outlined in the deliverables.
+   - Open each file and define the class and its methods according to the requirements outlined in the deliverables.

-    -In run.rb, require each of the class files by running require_relative 'model/author', require_relative 'model/article', and require_relative 'model/magazine'.
+   - In run.rb, require each of the class files by running require_relative 'model/author', require_relative 'model/article', and require_relative 'model/magazine'.

-    -Instantiate some instances of the classes in run.rb and try out the methods you have created to make sure everything is working as expected.
+   - Instantiate some instances of the classes in run.rb and try out the methods you have created to make sure everything is working as expected.
-    And do not forget to require pry in your run.rb file.
+   - And do not forget to require pry in your run.rb file.

 ## Requirements